How do I Become a Textbook Editor?

 Many publishers have internship programs where a student or recent graduate can learn how to edit textbooks.
 As an editorial intern, you’ll most likely assist the editor and her assistants with research, fact-checking, and copyediting.
 While most of these positions are unpaid, they can give you a good understanding of what a textbook editor does.
 Furthermore, they can give your resume a distinct look.

 Even if you’ve completed a textbook editing internship, you might need to start out in a lower-level publishing position before moving up to an editorial position.
-You could begin working in a field such as research and development or as a manuscript reader.
+You could begin by working in a field such as research and development or as a manuscript reader.
 If you do a good job, you may be promoted to or hired for an editing position in the future.

 Some textbook editors have previously worked as teachers.
 Because this type of editor is involved in the creation of educational materials, firsthand knowledge of teaching methods and student behavior, as well as in-depth knowledge of specific subject areas, can be extremely beneficial.
 If you are a teacher considering a career in textbook publishing, keep in mind that you will almost certainly need writing or editing experience.
 Consider completing an internship at an educational publisher or pursuing a master’s degree in a relevant field to qualify for the position.